 Thus, we suggest that the most radical scenarios for the Maunder Minimum photosphere may have contained only small-scale ephemeral flux, random in amplitude and position, but substantially less (say, one third to an order of magnitude) than currently-observed ephemeral regions.
 Figure 3(e) and (f) summarize a photosphere composed of only parasitic polarity (i.e., small-scale ephemeral regions) of strength ± 10 G and ± 3.3 G, respectively.
-The former Strong field magnetic elements in the photosphere are typically ~ 1kG; however, flux densities are dependent on resolution.
-The value of ± 10 G was chosen to match the observed flux (observed values from synoptic magnetograms assembled at this resolution) during (1° × 1°) during the 2008 , and the latter time period, while the ± 3 G value is simply a 1/3 scaling.
+Strong field magnetic elements in the photosphere are typically ~ 1kG; however, flux densities are dependent on resolution.
+The value of ± 10 G was chosen to match observed values from synoptic magnetograms assembled at this resolution (1° × 1°) during the 2008 time period, while the ± 3 G value is simply a 1/3 scaling.
 In these scenarios there are no large-scale polar fields, i.e., the dynamo as we know it would have ceased to operate.
-Evolutionarily, we might anticipate that this state was arrived at slowly as the polar fields decayed, not being replaced by poleward-migrating flux from sunspots, which had disappeared, ...
+Evolutionarily, we might anticipate that this state was arrived at slowly as the polar fields decayed, not being replaced by poleward-migrating flux from sunspots, which had disappeared.
 Thus, this might represent the state of the Sun late in the Maunder Minimum interval.

-At the other end of the spectrum, the most conservative scenario would be that the Maunder minimum period was no different than the recent minimum of 2008/2009 (Figure 3(a)).
+At the other end of the spectrum, the most conservative scenario would be that the Maunder minimum period was no different than the recent minimum of 2008/2009(Figure 3(a)).
 If substantiated, this is an appealing result because all of the modern era measurements, modeling, and inferences could be applied to better understand, and constrain the Maunder interval.
-However, the fact that the 2008/9 minimum follows a strong cycle (# 23) and the subsequent emergence of cycle 24 (albeit a relatively weak cycle) tells us directly suggests that the 2008/9 minimum is a very limited analogue for the state of the Sun for much of the Maunder minimum.
-The amplitude of the cycle after the Maunder minimum in the sunspot numbers in Figure 1 is similar to cycle 24, which could potentially be used to argue that by \sim 1700 the Sun had somehow reached a state equivalent to the 2008/9 minimum (despite the complete absence of a cycle equivalent to cycle 23).
-However, the very large uncertainties in the sunspot data in the early 18th century mean that such an inference could be highly unreliable.
-(Indeed other sunspot number composites yield a much lower amplitude cycle immediately after 1700 (Lockwood & Owens 2014).
-Between these two extremes, we consider To these scenarios, we add several alternatives.
-In the first (Figure 3(b)), we construct a 2008/2009-like configuration by superimposing superimpose an axial dipole of strength 3.3G on top of a parasitic polarity distribution with peak amplitude of ± 30 G. In the second, (Figure 3(c)), we consider a dipole only, with strength 3.3G.
+However, the fact that the 2008/9 minimum follows a strong cycle (# 23) and the subsequent emergence of cycle 24 (albeit a relatively weak cycle) suggests that the 2008/9 minimum is a very limited analogue for the state of the Sun for much of the Maunder minimum.

+To these scenarios, we add several alternatives.
+In the first (Figure 3(b)), we superimpose an axial dipole of strength 3.3G on top of a parasitic polarity distribution with peak amplitude of ± 30 G. In the second, (Figure 3(c)), we consider a dipole only, with strength 3.3G.
 The third scenario reproduces case (b), except that the large-scale dipole is reduced to 1G.
-For comparison, the maximum polar fields for scenario (a), i.e., the 2008-like scenario, were ± 1.9 nT.